The Complete Guide to a Successful Discovery Meeting

 An agenda can be a list of topics or a set of themes.

-Start on a Positive Note
+Start on a positive note

 Beginning a discovery meeting with a friendly greeting and a positive attitude can set a constructive tone for a conversation and build rapport with the client.
 Clients are more likely to open up and share their concerns if they feel you are being friendly and helpful.